 Personal Development Coaching helps clients develop a clear sense of purpose.
 By using open-end and thought-educing questions, clients can discover what the priorities are in their life.
 Some clients may even be compelled to take risks and push forward in the midst of obstacles and challenges to move in the direction of a purpose-filled life.

-Not sure where to start, grab your calendar, and look at last week…
+Not sure where to start, open your calendar, and look at last week…

 -> What activities do wish was on this week’s calendar that is not?